Whitney-Nihi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

--13-print_float - prints a number with two decimal places, followed by a new line -100-decimal_to_hexadecimal - converts a number from base 10 to base 16 -101-rot13 - encodes and decodes text using the rot13 encryption
+-13-print_float - prints a number with two decimal places, followed by a new line -100-decimal_to_hexadecimal - converts a number from base 10 to base 16 -101-rot13 - encodes and decodes text using the rot13 encryption -102-odd - prints every other line from the input, starting with the first line